Back-to-School Guide

 UPPER SCHOOL ORCHESTRA

-T/W/Th, 8:15 - 8:55 am.
+T/W/Th, 8:05 - 8:50 am.
 Join the legendary Dr. Anna Jensen, Executive Director of Tacoma Youth Symphony Association, for Upper School Orchestra.
 This esteemed program welcomes intermediate and advanced string players in a rigorous, team-based approach to ensemble music.
 School instruments available for loan.
-Annual concert & tour calendar coming mid-summer.
-Sign-up here.
+Annual concert & tour calendar coming with sign-ups in mid-July.

 FALL MAINSTAGE PRODUCTION

-Mainstage-ready performers are invited to audition for seasonal productions in the Fall (Upper & Middle students) and Winter (Upper School students).
-Auditions for this fall’s production Alice in Wonderland will be August 26, 27 & 28, 4:30 - 6:30 pm.
-Rehearsals M-F, 4:30 - 6:30 pm, with occasional Saturdays through the November 1-3 performance weekend.
-This whimsical and imaginary production involvement offers professional-grade experiences for student musicians, actors, technicians, and designers.
-Sign-up here.
+Mainstage-ready performers are invited to audition for seasonal productions in the Fall (Urinetown, the musical), Winter (Clue) and Spring (The Hobbit).
+Auditions for this fall’s production Urinetown will be August 25, 26 & 27, 4:30 - 6:30 pm.
+Rehearsals run M-F, 4:30 - 6:30 pm, with occasional Saturdays through the November 7, 8, & 9 performance weekend.
+This Tony Award-winning musical satire pokes fun at government corruption by centering the story in a dystopian world where private toilets cannot exist!
+Mainstage production involvement offers professional-grade experiences for student musicians, actors, technicians, and designers.
+Sign-ups coming in mid-July.

-M-Th, 4:30 - 6:00 pm.
-This program is for students wanting to diversify and accelerate their work over a ~9 week intensive.
-Varsity Arts teams work with professional artists, local college & community programs, and medium-specific coaches on large-scale and independent works.
-In the fall season of Visual Art Portfolio, students collaborate to curate a community mural & gallery, while refining technique and individual pieces for portfolio development and contest submission.
-Upcoming Varsity Arts Seasons: Music Production (winter) and Film Production (spring).
-Sign-up here.
+M-Th, 4:30 - 6:15 pm.
+This program is for students wanting to diversify and accelerate their work in Visual Arts, Film Production, or Music Production over an ~11 week intensive.
+Varsity Arts teams work with professional artists, community programs, and medium-specific coaches on large-scale and independent works.
+Depending on their Varsity Arts “team,” fall season student-artists will collaborate on individual and community pieces, refine skills and techniques for portfolio development, and submit/share works for showcases, contests, and workshops.
+Sign-ups coming in mid-July.

-Applications due to annie_green@aw.org by September 2, 2024 for Grade 12 visual artists, musicians, film-makers, writers, dancers.
-Student artists submit 3-5 show ready works to be featured at the Artist Laureate Salon in late September.
-In addition to featuring their work and sharing about their unique processes and mediums, selected artists receive opportunities for customized mentorship and/or extended professional resources along the way.
+Applications due to annie_green@aw.org by September 2, 2025 for Grade 12 visual artists, musicians, film-makers, writers, dancers.
+Student artists submit 3-5 show ready works to be featured at the Artist Laureate Salon in early October.
+In addition to featuring their work and sharing about their unique processes and mediums, selected artists receive opportunities for customized mentorship, extended professional resources, and formally commissioned works along the way.
 A distinguished program for distinguished, self-driven artists.

 Contact